dnsimple/dnsimple-developer/content/v2/vanity_name_servers.markdown

     DELETE /:account/vanity/:domain

 Disable Vanity Name Servers for the domain.
 This method removes the A and AAAA records required for the domain to provide vanity name servers, but it does not change the delegation for the domain.
-To change the delegation for domains to vanity name servers, please use the endpoints to [Delegate to Vanity Name Servers](/v2/registrar/delegation/#delegateToVanity) or [Dedelegate from Vanity Name Servers](/v2/registrar/delegation/#dedelegateFromVanity).
+To change the delegation for domains to vanity name servers use the endpoints to [Delegate to Vanity Name Servers](/v2/registrar/delegation/#delegateToVanity) or [Dedelegate from Vanity Name Servers](/v2/registrar/delegation/#dedelegateFromVanity).

 ### Parameters